-The Company offers a general right of return on these product sales, and has considered the guidance in ASC 605-15, "Revenue Recognition When Right of Return Exists" ("ASC 605-15") and ASC 605 - 10 'Revenue Recognition' ("ASC 605-10").
-Under these pronouncements, the Company accounts for all product sales using the "sell-through" method.
+The Company offers a general right of return on these product sales, and has considered the guidance in ASC 605-15, "Revenue Recognition - Products" ("ASC 605-15") and ASC 605 - 10 "Revenue Recognition - Overall" ("ASC 605-10").
+Under these guidelines, the Company accounts for all product sales using the "sell-through" method.
 Under the sell-through method, revenue is not recognized upon shipment of product to distributors.
 Instead, the Company records deferred revenue at gross invoice sales price and deferred cost of sales at the cost at which those goods were held in inventory.
 The Company recognizes revenue when such inventory is sold through to the end user.
-To estimate product sold through to end users, the Company relies on third-party information, including information obtained from significant distributors with respect to their inventory levels and sell-through to customers.
+To estimate product sold through to end users, the Company relies on third-party information, including information obtained from the Company's distributor customers with respect to their inventory levels and sell-through to customers.
+For the three months ended June 30, 2010, the Company recorded \$0.2 million of product returns due to a higher than anticipated amount of returns related to expiring product with a two-year shelf-life previously sold into the marketplace.
+From the first quarter of 2010 the Company's supplier has increased the product shelf-life to three-years to assist in the management of the product supply chain.